larryaasen/dive/README.md

 Dive is a collection of packages each providing a different level of support.

+# (Rename dive_obslib to dive_av or dive_mixer)

-**DiveObslib** - a Flutter plugin package that provides low level access to obslib.
+**dive_obslib** - a Flutter plugin package that provides low level access to obslib using FFI.

-**DiveCore** - a Flutter plugin package that provides video capabilities.
+**dive_core** - a Flutter package that provides video capabilities.

-**DiveUI** - a Flutter plugin package containing Widgets for Flutter apps.
+**dive_ui** - A Flutter package containing Widgets for building Flutter apps for video recording and streaming.

-**DiveApp** - a Flutter app for video recording and streaming.
+(REMOVE) **dive_app** - a Flutter app for video recording and streaming.

-## DiveObslib
+## dive_obslib

-The DiveObslib package is a Flutter plugin that provides low level access to obslib.
+The dive_obslib package is a Flutter plugin that provides low level access to obslib.
 This package contains platform-specific implementations with native extensions for Android, iOS, and macOS.

-DiveObslib is powered by obslib, a CocoaPods library built from the core of OBS Studio.
+dive_obslib is powered by obslib, a CocoaPods library built from the core of OBS Studio.
 It utilizes all of the underlying features of OBS Studio excluding the UI code.
 It includes inputs, sources, outputs, encoders, services, and more.

-DiveObslib contains the DiveObsLibPlugin and the dive_obslib CocoaPods library.
+dive_obslib contains the DiveObsLibPlugin and the dive_obslib CocoaPods library.
 The dive_obslib pod has a dependency on the obslib CocoaPods library.

-## DiveCore
+## dive_core

-The DiveCore package is a Flutter package that provides basic services for video playback, camera devices, audio, and streaming.
+The dive_core package is a Flutter package that provides basic services for video playback, camera devices, audio, and streaming.
+This package relies heavily on the dive_obslib package but remains platform indepenent.

-## DiveUI
+## dive_ui

-The DiveUI package is a Flutter package containing Widgets to build video based Flutter apps.
-This package relies heavily on the DiveCore package but remains platform indepenent.
+The dive_ui package is a Flutter package containing Widgets to build video based Flutter apps.
+This package relies heavily on the dive_core package but remains platform indepenent.

-## DiveApp

-The DiveApp app is a Flutter app for video live streaming and recording that uses Wigets from the DiveUI package.
-This app has code that is platform independent, but will only run on the platforms supported by DiveCore, which for now is Android, iOS, and macOS.

-The pubspec.yaml file has dependencies for dive_core and dive_ui.

-The macOS platform folder contains a Podfile that references the obslib CocoaPods library.
+This package contains many examples on using dive_ui widgets and dive_core classes.
+The examples use the macOS platform folder that contains a Podfile that references the obslib CocoaPods library.

 ## obslib CocoaPods library